Ohanronnie/nist-stack/README.md

 - 📊 **Data-intensive apps** with significant server-side logic
 - 🚀 **Performance-critical** applications needing fast SSR
 - 🧩 **Microservices** architectures wanting consistent frontend

-**Consider alternatives if:**

-- You only need static site generation (use Astro, VitePress)
-- You want edge-first rendering (use Next.js with Vercel Edge)
-- You're building a simple blog (use WordPress, Ghost)

 ---